The fact is, sharks matter more than you think.

 Help W2O protect our blue planet by Taking Action!

 Every effort makes a difference!
-Climate Change is caused by the burning of fossil fuels (coal, oil and gas) that emit carbon dioxide into the atmosphere, “thickening” the blanket of heat trapping gases surrounding the planet.
+Climate Change is caused by the burning of fossil fuels (coal, oil, and gas) that emit carbon dioxide into the atmosphere, “thickening” the blanket of heat-trapping gasses surrounding the planet.
 The warming of the oceans affects our weather, food supply and fragile marine animals.
 Read and learn more about climate change from our partners at the New England Aquarium.

-At the April 2014 W2O event, Women emPowered: Leading the future of clean and efficient energy event, we learned that home energy usage is one of the leading contributors to human induced climate change.
+At the April 2014 W2O event, Women emPowered: Leading the future of clean and efficient energy event, we learned that home energy usage is one of the leading contributors to human-induced climate change.
 You can protect your family, community and our blue planet.
-(Pictured below our expert panel, Kevin O’Connor (This Old House), Kateri Callahan (Alliance to Save Energy), Tom King (National Grid) and Ann Berwick (MA Dept Utilities) along with W2O Chair Barbara Burgess and W2O Board Member Michelle King.
+Here are some actions that you can take.
+Big or small, every effort counts!

 Take Action on Climate Change

 - Schedule a free home energy assessment and learn how you can save money and energy in your home.
 A home energy assessment educates you about improvements you can make to save money and energy.
-An assessment will determine where your house is loosing energy, give advice about updating your heating and cooling systems and identify simple steps for making your home more comfortable and energy efficient.
+An assessment will determine where your house is losing energy, give advice about updating your heating and cooling systems and identify simple steps for making your home more comfortable and energy efficient.
 There is no obligation to buy or change anything at the time of the assessment, and it is up to you to decide what best suit your needs and budget when choosing to make upgrades.
 Every state has home energy assessments companies.
-Contact your local utilities company for information about trained energy audit professionals.
-In Massachusetts contact MassSaves.
+Contact your local utility company for information about trained energy audit professionals.